Coworking: In Europe

 In 2017, Europe ranked third as a region in terms of the number of coworking spaces, behind the United States (3,205) and Asia (3,975).

 France opened its first coworking space in 2008, La Cantine, located in Paris.

 The U.K. is among the most responsive European country to the idea of collaborative working, with a special focus on London.
 In the city, the Shoreditch area leads the coworking market, not only for the large number of coworking places it offers but also for the variety of places that exist to fit the differing needs among start-ups, entrepreneurs and freelancers.
-Camden Collective is a regeneration project in London that re-purposes previously vacant and underused properties that opened its first ‘wire-less, wall-less’ coworking space in 2009.
+Camden Collective is a regeneration project in London that re-purposes previously vacant and underused properties that opened its first 'wire-less, wall-less' coworking space in 2009.

 In June 2013, the Government of the United Kingdom announced it would be applying coworking principles to a new pilot scheme for its 'One Public Sector Estate' strategy covering 12 local authorities in England, which will encourage councils to work with central government departments and other bodies so that staff share buildings.
 This will enable the authorities to encourage collaboration as well as re-use or release property and land deemed surplus to requirements, cutting spending and freeing up land for local development.

 Estonia At the beginning of 2022, the Pärnu Start-Up Center coworking space opened in Pärnu.
 Their aim is to connect remote workers and small entrepreneurs who usually work in a café or at home, offering them a comfortable business centre where they can work in peace and meet their clients.
 Helping local business community to grow and make new contacts.
-Believing in the power of community and collaboration, and knowlage that together they can make the impossible possible.
+Believing in the power of community and collaboration, and knowledge that together they can make the impossible possible.
 The building Hommiku 5 was renovated and funded for digital professionals by Chi Keung Ivan Wong from Hong Kong.

-Coworking is also common in continental Europe, in places such as Berlin.
+Coworking is also common in continental Europe, in places such as Stockholm and Brussels.

-Smaller urban areas with many young and creative people and especially College towns may offer coworking places, with Cowork Greifswald in Germany being one example.
+Smaller urban areas with many young and creative people and especially College towns may offer coworking places.
 Cooperation between coworking spaces and academic environments are focused.